xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 <!-- toc -->

 ## Gathering info
-To package `bat`, we first need to gather metadata needed in the template.
+To package `bat`, we first need to gather the metadata needed in the template.
 Most of it is in their repository: <https://github.com/sharkdp/bat>

 - latest `version`: `0.24.0` (not `v0.24.0`)
 - `build_style`: the Cargo build system is used (this is common for Rust